sensu/sensu-docs/content/sensu-go/6.4/operations/maintain-sensu/upgrade.md

 If you make a full etcd database backup (and a PostgreSQL database backup, if you use PostgreSQL) before upgrading to 6.4.0, you will be able to restore your pre-6.4.0 deployment if you need to revert to an earlier Sensu release.

-After creating a full backup of your embedded etcd database and your PostgreSQL database, if you use PostgreSQL, you can follow the [standard upgrade process][10] to upgrade to 6.4.0.
+After creating a full backup of your embedded etcd database and your PostgreSQL database, if you use PostgreSQL, you can complete the [upgrade process][10].

 ### CommonName deprecation in Go 1.15